missionpinball/mpf-docs/docs/config/high_score.md

 A list of categories where the sort should be inverted.
 Usually the highest score is the best but sometimes you want the shortest time or least amount of shots to be the best score.

+### vars:

+(Added in MPF 0.56.1)

+One or more sub-entries, each one being a list.
+Defaults to empty.

+Used to define player variables which can be used in the `award_slide:` section.

+--8<-- "todo.md"

 ## Related How To guides